jhonatanrojasbastidas/Buscador_peliculas/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-to visualize React Website click ti this link https://z2949.csb.app/
+to visualize React Website click in this link https://z2949.csb.app/

 ## Available Scripts